 6. Focus on cybersecurity

 With an increase in the use of data, cybersecurity will be one of the major challenges for future HR.
-New cyber rules and WFH policies will be formed to overcome issues such as data confidentiality and employee privacy.
+New cyber security and WFH policies will be formed to overcome issues such as data confidentiality and employee privacy.
 HR head KPIs will also change as they will play more strategic rules when it comes to change management.
-Anupal Banerjee, Chief Human Resources Officer at Tata Technologies says,
+Finally, Anupal Banerjee, Chief Human Resources Officer at Tata Technologies says,

 “Having a secure remote infrastructure has never been more important.
 Companies with large remote workforce may open themselves up to Ransomware attacks.
 Large employers must setup strong cybersecurity practices soon.”